-Just Married a U.S. Citizen in the U.S.; Can I Travel on My B-2 Visa Before Filing for a Green Card?
+Married a U.S. Citizen: Can I Enter on My B-2 Visa Before Filing for a Green Card?

-Issues to consider when wishing to travel to the U.S. while also applying for a marriage-based green card.
+Issues to consider when wishing to travel to the United States while also planning to apply for a marriage-based green card.

-Possibly, but because of your marriage, this particular use of a B-1/B-2 will take more preparation than your first entry.
-It may be easier to have your spouse visit you in your country while you plan and save.
+Because of the binational marriage, ongoing use of a B-1/B-2 will take more preparation than the average U.S. entry.
+It might be easier to have the U.S. spouse visit the other spouse's country while the couple plans and saves.

-The B1/B2 visa is a "nonimmigrant" visa, meaning that it is intended for people who only plan to visit the United States temporarily.
-This visa is not meant for a person who intends to immigrate—that is, apply for permanent residence or a green card.
-The U.S. immigration authorities take a strict view of the purposes for which each visa may be used, and may penalize any attempt to use a visa for a "secret" purpose.
+The B-1/B-2 visa is a "nonimmigrant" visa, meaning that it is intended for people who only plan to visit the United States temporarily.
+This visa is not meant for a person who intends to immigrate—that is, apply for permanent residence or a green card after entry.
+U.S. immigration authorities take a strict view of the purposes for which each visa may be used, and may penalize any attempt to use a visa for a "secret" purpose.

-In order to travel on a B-1/B-2 visa, you must show that you do not have "immigrant intent."
-That is, you must convince officials that you do not plan to permanently move to the United States at this point in time.
-(For more information about this and other basic eligibility criteria for nonimmigrant visas, see U.S. Immigration Basics.)
+If you are planning to travel to the United States on a B-1/B-2 visa, you will need to show that you do not have "immigrant intent."
+That is, you must convince U.S. immigration officials that you do not plan to permanently move to the United States at this point in time.

-When you were issued the visa last year, it was based on your personal circumstances at the time.
-Now, your personal circumstances have changed.
-Officials at the border or airport may assume that your intentions have changed as well.
-If you come to the U.S. to visit your spouse, they could assume you now intend to immigrate, perhaps by filing an adjustment of status application in the U.S. rather than waiting to apply for your immigrant visa at a U.S. consulate in your home country.
+U.S. officials at the border or airport could assume that your intentions have changed, as well.
+If you come to the United States to visit your spouse, they could assume you now intend to immigrate, perhaps by filing an adjustment of status application in the United States rather than waiting to apply for the immigrant visa at a U.S. consulate in your home country.
 In that case, they would cancel your B-1/B-2 visa and note your visa violation in your immigration record.

 Talk to a Lawyer